alicegraziosi/semaphore/README.md

 The `semaphore` project comes preconfigured with a local development web server.
 It is a Node.js tool called [http-server](https://www.npmjs.com/package/http-server).
-You can start this web server with `npm start`, but you may choose to install the tool globally:
+You can start this web server with `npm start`, but you may choose to install `http-server` tool globally via npm:

 ```
 sudo npm install -g http-server
 ```

-Then you can start your own development web server to serve static files from a folder by running:
+Then you can start the web server locally by running:

 ```
 http-server -a localhost -p 8000